-As a new paradigm of distributed computing, cloud computing has brought several key advantages into our lives, such as on-demand scaling and pay-as-you-go metered service.
-The development of virtualization technologies has boosted the spread of cloud computing.
-Through management by virtual machine monitor (VMM) [9-12], the physical resources of one PM could be sliced into multiple VMs.
-Such resource multiplexing largely reduces the total cost of ownership, and significantly improves the resource utilization.
-As a contribution of virtualization technology, VM migraton [13-18] improves the resource rearrangement on the fly.
+As a new paradigm of distributed computing, cloud computing has brought several key advantages into our lives, such as on-demand scaling and pay-as-you-go metred service.
+The development of virtualisation technologies has boosted the spread of cloud computing.
+Through management by VM monitor, [8-11] the physical resources of one PM could be sliced into multiple VMs.
+Such resource multiplexing largely reduces the total cost of ownership, and significantly improves the resource utilisation.
+As a contribution of virtualisation technology, VM migration [12-17] improves the resource rearrangement on the fly.

-Much work has been done regarding VM placement in the cloud computing environment, which is a complicated task involving various constraints, including performance [19], availability [20], network [21], and cost [22].
-Economic interests are one popular topic that shows up in research literature [23, 24].
-They tried to find an optimal VM placement that could either minimize the revenue for the cloud provider, or minimize the costs for the customers.
-In [24], for minimizing the total economic completion time of the cloud provider, the author introduced an SLA-based dynamic resource allocation.
-The pricing mechanisms are related to the performance of QoS that the cloud provider could guarantee.
+Much work has been done regarding VM placement in the cloud computing environment, which is a complicated task involving various constraints, including performance,[18] availability,[19] network [20,21] and cost.[22]
+Economic interests are one popular topic that shows up in research literature.
+[23,24] They tried to find an optimal VM placement that could either minimise the revenue for the cloud provider, or minimise the costs for the customers.
+In [24], for minimising the total economic completion time of the cloud provider, the author introduced an SLA-based dynamic resource allocation.
+The pricing mechanisms are related to the performance of quality of service (QoS) that the cloud provider could guarantee.
 The better performance the cloud provider could offer, the more revenue the cloud provider could obtain.
-Since different service requests have different pricing, higher priced service can get more resource provisioning from the cloud provider.
-The author also used a convex optimization to present the optimal resource allocation.
-On the contrary, the author in [23] proposed an optimal VM placement with the objective of minimizing the total renting of the users.
-In this paper, the author gives another pricing mechanism, referring to two payment plans: reservation plan and on-demand plan.
+Since different service requests have different pricing, higher priced services can get more resource provisioning from the cloud provider.
+The author also used a convex optimisation to present the optimal resource allocation.
+On the contrary, the author in [23] proposed an optimal VM placement with the objective of minimising the total renting of the users.
+In this paper, the author gives another pricing mechanism, referring to two payment plans: reservation plan and ondemand plan.
 Since the total resource demand is uncertain, and reservation plan has to be decided in advance, it may not meet the future demands of the user.
-For that reason, the author used the optimal solution of stochastic integer programming to give an optimal VM placement that
+For that reason, the author used the optimal solution of stochastic integer programming to give an optimal VM placement that could minimise total renting.
+However, the VM placement problem in [23,24] could achieve an optimal solution, which is not a common case.
+Many VM placement issues are NP-hard, thus we need to find a good heuristic algorithm to solve the problem, such as the first-fit and best-fit greedy algorithms used in [7].